3DSIM/node-exporter-chart/README.md

 # node-exporter-chart
 Helm chart to deploy a node exporter service which can be used for scraping Prometheus metrics from each node in a kubernetes cluster.

+This is basically a fork of the CoreOS team's `exporter-node` chart.
+See https://github.com/coreos/prometheus-operator/tree/master/helm/kube-prometheus/charts/exporter-node.

 # Helm
 We are using Helm along with Quay.io to host our Helm charts.
 See https://github.com/app-registry/appr-helm-plugin and https://coreos.com/blog/quay-application-registry-for-kubernetes.html.